JonWil91/milestone-4/README.md

-*   Pre-requisites: \
+*   Pre-requisites:
-– registered User is logged in on desktop and on the blog page
+    *   Registered User is logged in on desktop and on the blog page
 *   Steps: \
 – 1.
 Click a blog’s title \
 – – See single blog post \